laurelkeys/image-processing/assignment-1/README.md

                         Input image(s) folder path (defaults to i\) --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
-                        Output image(s) folder path (defaults to o\) --technique_index {0,1,2,3,4,5}, -t {0,1,2,3,4,5}
+                        Output image(s) folder path (defaults to o\) --no_gray, -ng        Do not generate the grayscale version of the input image(s)
+  --technique_index {0,1,2,3,4,5}, -t {0,1,2,3,4,5}
                         Index of the dithering technique to be used, where:
                         0=floyd_steinberg, 1=stevenson_arce, 2=burkes,